Folium Systems

 • Production intake should use form protection and a written retention policy

-Trust workflow
+Trust process

 2. 02 Boundary Separate sandbox, redacted, approved, sensitive, regulated, credentialed, and blocked information.